yuliamorozova2022/42_minishell/README.md

-This project is about writing your own shell in C language.
+This project is about writing the shell in C language.

-The shell should:
+Requirements for the shell:
 • Display a prompt when waiting for a new command.
 • Have a working history.
 • Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).